← Back to wiki

 Why It Matters for Longevity

 Processing level matters.
 Steel-cut oats retain the most intact beta-glucan structure and have the lowest glycemic index.
 Rolled oats are a reasonable middle ground.
-Instant oats have been pre-gelatinized, reducing both beta-glucan molecular weight and satiety effects.
+Instant oats have been pre-gelatinized, reducing both beta-glucan molecular weight and glycemic and satiety effects.

 How to Use It